Editor's note: This film is no longer available online.

 We were very lucky because we were filming while the band was in the process of recording their first album.
 The studio was a 20 square metre room, lit up with only one bulb.
 There was no distinction between the musicians and the sound engineer and, as is usual in many African countries, power cuts often interrupted work.
 But even in such poor conditions, it was a great quality recording.
 Cheriff is still trying to find an international label to distribute the album.

-We got into the world of wrestling thanks to our local producer, who got access to the main wrestlers and introduced us to the local champion, Palmas Yaya.
+We got into the world of wrestling thanks to our local producer, who had access to the main wrestlers and introduced us to the local champion, Palmas Yaya.
 He was not the strongest wrestler but he said he relied on magic to defeat his opponents.
 We managed to film a spectacular night of fighting between Brazzaville and Kinshasa’s wrestlers, where Palmas retained his champion’s title.

 We got some of the best shots of the film when we followed the Carnival that announces the fighting event.
 All the wrestlers stood on top of taxis in a parade that travelled around the city.
 A brass band followed them playing popular Congolese music and people came out of their houses to watch them pass.
 It is their unique way of advertising the event and it is truly impressive.